ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub.md

 * Have the appropriate role to gain access to the test settings in ATS.
 * Have access to a selenium provider account or internal selenium server.

+## 3 The Test Settings

+To get to the test settings follow these steps:

+1. Go to ATS and login.
+2. Open the app where you want to add the selenium hubs.
+3. Once inside your app click the profile menu and select **Show Test Settings**.

+Screenshot 1

+The **Selenium hubs** section contains all the configured selenium hubs for this app.
+Here you add a new selenium hub by clicking **New Selenium Hub**.

+Screenshot 2

+The **Select Provider** dialog box opens.
+Here you can select one of the four configurable selenium hub options.
+Each of the options is explained in the following chapters.

+Screenshot 3

+## 4 Configure Browserstack